 Bootstrap Trap: Do’s

-1. Every time you are about to say, “I can’t afford this,” make it a habit to examine whether paying for this can help your business grow faster and generate more revenues in a long-run.
+1. Every time you are about to say, “I can’t afford this,” make it a habit to ask yourself whether paying for this can help your business grow faster and generate more revenues in a long-run.

 2. Have honest conversations with yourself to learn what your money story is.
-Is it based on scarcity?
+Is it based on scarcity mindset?
 Are you afraid of losing something over gaining something?
 Have you been told that money can only come from hard work?

 3. Invest in foundations of your business by paying more than what you would feel comfortable paying for robust and best options that would allow you to scale from the beginning as opposed to cheap or free less-than-perfect options as a quick fix.
 Accounting system, CRM, project management platform, payroll company, and legal help are some examples.